- After upgrading to Windows 10, many users reported that they can’t sync their AOL email.

 After you remove your account, you need to add it back again and check if the problem still persists.

 Sometimes, your configuration file can get corrupted causing this problem to appear, so this is to ensure that the app is clean.

-- Go to Settings > Manage accounts > select the AOL account.
+- Go to Settings and select Manage accounts, then select the AOL account.

 - Click on Mailbox Sync Settings and make sure the following settings are there: